-A large proportion of problems with falling asleep or staying asleep are the result of poor sleep hygiene.
-These tips will help you improve your sleep habits and help you to get a better night’s sleep.
+A large proportion of problems with falling and staying asleep are the result of poor sleep hygiene.
+These tips will help you improve your sleep habits and help you to get a better night’s sleep:

 What treatment options are there?

-Doctors generally don’t recommend prescription medication for sleep problems.
-This is because sleeping pills are habit forming and have lots of side effects.
-You could say that sleep medication is nothing but a temporary band aid until the underlying problem is addressed.
-But if you need to resort to medication for chronic insomnia, make sure it is used sparingly for short-term situations.
-A short-acting benzodiazepine-antagonist, such as lormetazepam, temazepam, zolpidem of zopiclone, is preferred.
-These medicines have been around for a long time and have few next-day side effects when used in low doses.
-Mild or short-term sleep problems are not treated with medication.
-This is because the side effects do not outweigh the potential benefits.
+Doctors generally do not recommend prescription medication for sleep problems, since sleeping pills are habit-forming and have many side effects.
+To a certain extent, sleep medication is a temporary fix until the underlying problem is addressed.
+If you do need to resort to medication for chronic insomnia, make sure it is used sparingly for short-term situations.
+A short- acting benzodiazepine-antagonist, such as lormetazepam, temazepam, zolpidem of zopiclone, is preferable in such cases.
+These medicines are well-established and have few side effects the following day when used in low doses.
+Mild or short- term sleep problems are not treated with medication because the side effects do not outweigh the potential benefits.

-- Don’t overload your diary.
+- Do not overload your diary.
 Leave opportunities in between activities to relax and unwind.
-This applies to both your professional and personal life.
-Make time to relax.
+This applies to both your professional and personal life;

 - Avoid alcohol or caffeinated drinks in the evening.
-This also includes energy drinks, Coca-Cola and black tea.
+This also includes energy drinks, cola and black tea.
 Also reduce the number of cups of coffee during the day.
-Caffeine delays the production of melatonin (a hormone produced by your body that controls your wake/sleep rhythm) and stimulates brain activity.
-This is not convenient if you want to sleep.
+Caffeine delays the production of melatonin (a hormone produced by your body that controls your wake / sleep rhythm) and stimulates brain activity, which is not ideal if you want to sleep.

-- Make sure you take in enough fluid.
+- Make sure you drink enough fluid.
 You may experience both physical and mental fatigue if your body is not properly hydrated.
-A well-hydrated body can dispose of waste products quickly and well, which promotes a good night’s sleep.
+A well-hydrated body can dispose of waste products quickly and well, which promotes a good night’s sleep;

 Additional risks and side effects